 Now, as we two together are seeking the sense of things, as we are searching out realities, let us pronounce now, once for all, that the architecture we seek is to be a reality in function and form and that that reality shall unfold within the progressing clarity of our view.

-The architecture we seek shall be as [a person] active, alert, supple, strong, sane, … generative … who rightly values strength and kindliness, whose feet are on the earth, whose brain is keyed to the ceaseless song of [all mankind]: who sees the past with kindly eye, who sees the future in a kindling vision: as [a person] who wills to create: So shall our art be.
+The architecture we seek shall be as [one] active, alert, supple, strong, sane, … generative … who rightly values strength and kindliness, whose feet are on the earth, whose brain is keyed to the ceaseless song of [humankind]: who sees the past with kindly eye, who sees the future in a kindling vision: as [one] who wills to create: So shall our art be.
 For to live, wholly to live, is the manifest consummation of existence.